waltr21/343/history-and-architecture/PITCHME.md

 Mathematicians and others were laying the foundations for programming languages far before we had the hardware.
 ---
-Charles Babbage worked on his difference engine; a mechanical device used to calculate polynomial functions.
+Charles Babbage worked on his difference engine - a mechanical device used to calculate polynomial functions.

-Ada Lovelave is widely credited with writing the first computer "program"; an algorithm for Babbage's machine.
+Ada Lovelave is widely credited with writing the first computer "program", an algorithm for Babbage's machine.
 ---?image=./history-and-architecture/images/Babbage_Difference_Engine.jpg&size=auto 90%
 ---?image=./history-and-architecture/images/Ada_Lovelace_portrait.jpg&size=auto 90%
 ---